The Falun’s Design

 While it’s been said that “evil is more powerful than good,” that is a harmful secular view.
-The powers of evil will never surpass those of goodness.
+The Devil’s powers will never surpass those of the Way.
 Some background is in order.
 The universe known to man is but one small universe among countless ones, and we just call it “the universe” for simplicity’s sake.
 Each time this universe has passed through a great number of ages, a cataclysm of cosmic proportions has visited it and destroyed everything in its wake, including planets and all life.
 The motion of the universe follows a set pattern, and in this current cycle more than just humanity has turned bad.
 Many lives have now observed that it has been a long time since the last explosion occurred in this dimension of the universe.
 Astronomers today can’t observe the last explosion because what’s seen with the most powerful telescopes today are events that are one hundred and fifty thousand light years removed.
 Not until an equal number of light years are spanned will the changes currently happening in the universe be visible here.

 The entire universe has undergone immense changes as of now.
 Past changes of this scale have always spelled complete destruction for all life throughout the universe.
 In each instance, all of the universe’s traits and material elements were to be obliterated by explosion, with nothing remaining and lives across the board perishing.
 However, in each instance the explosion has not been total.
 So whenever divine ones of an extraordinarily high realm have constructed the universe anew, there have always been certain beings that were present in the universe already, as a vestige from the past.
 Yet the new universe that the divine ones were remaking would be done according to their own traits and criteria, which were different from those of the past.